Pseudo-Bayesian Optimization: Additional Experiment Details

 \subsection{Calibrated Coverage Rate}

-In this task, we employ our proposed CCR criterion to assess how well the uncertainty quantification of GP, NN+MD, RP, KR+Hyb is calibrated.
-We generate the training set $\D_{\text{train}}$, the validation set $\D_{\text{val}}$ and the test set $\D_{\text{train}}$ by uniformly sampling $20$, $10$ and $150$ points from the search domain at random, with their labels evaluated by the blackbox function.
+We employ our proposed CCR criterion to assess how well the UQs of the considered methods, GP, NN + MD, RP and LR + Hyb, are calibrated.
+We generate the training set $\D_{\text{train}}$, the validation set $\D_{\text{val}}$ and the test set $\D_{\text{train}}$ by uniformly sampling $20$, $10$ and $150$ points from the decision space at random, with their labels evaluated by the black-box function.

-We have purposefully designed the size of $\D_{\text{train}}$, $\D_{\text{val}}$, and $\D_{\text{test}}$.
+We have purposefully designed the sizes of $\D_{\text{train}}$, $\D_{\text{val}}$, and $\D_{\text{test}}$.
 The size of the validation set is smaller than the size of training set so that the calibration over the validation set does not disclose excessive information about the unknown function's shape.
-Consequently, the quality of calibration depends on a combination of learnings from the training set and supplementary information from the validation set.
-Moreover, the size of test set is much larger than both for the purpose of a more accurate evaluation of the natural calibration performance of each uncertainty quantification method.
+Consequently, the quality of calibration depends on a combination of learning from the training set and the supplementary information from the validation set.
+Moreover, the size of test set is much larger than both for the purpose of a more accurate evaluation of the true performance of each UQ method.